derobins/MACSio/doc/macsio_using.rst

     between dump iterations If no value is given or the value is <1.0 no dataset changes will take place.

+.. only:: internals

    .. note:: This should be changed to generalized to include not just enlargement
              but shrinkage and perhaps even some randomness in the direction and amount of change in size from dump to dump.

 --meta_type : ``--meta_type %s [tabular]``
     Specify the type of metadata objects to include in